Skip to content

 Sub Path nginx config

-If hosting under a sub-path you might want to change the default nginx config (which gets mounted through the named volume from the application container into the nginx container) with the following config.
+If hosting under a sub-path you might want to change the default nginx config with the following config.

 location /my_app { # change to subfolder name